boh717/beautiful-ghost/README.md

 ### Google Analytics

 To add Google Analytics, simply sign up to [Google Analytics](http://www.google.com/analytics/) to obtain your Google Tracking ID, add this tracking ID to `partials/google-analytics.hbs` and change `{{!> google-analytics}}` into `{{> google-analytics}}` in `partials/footer.hbs`.

-## About

-This is a port of the Jekyll theme [Beautiful Jekyll](http://deanattali.com/beautiful-jekyll/) by [Dean Attali](http://deanattali.com/aboutme#contact).
-It supports most of the features of the original theme.

 ## License